 - You are given a pill that contains a tiny amount of radioactive iodine.
 After swallowing it, you wait as the iodine collects in the thyroid.

-- The first scan is usually done 4 to 6 hours after you take the iodine pill.
-Another scan is usually done 24 hours later.
-During the scan, you lie on your back on a table.
+- The first uptake is usually done 4 to 6 hours after you take the iodine pill.
+Another uptake is usually done 24 hours later.
+During the uptake, you lie on your back on a table.
 A device called a gamma probe is moved back and forth over the area of your neck where the thyroid gland is located.

 - The probe detects the location and intensity of the rays given off by the radioactive material.
-A computer displays images of the thyroid gland.
+A computer displays how much of the tracer is taken up by the thyroid gland.

 How to Prepare for the Test